 A CPS caseworker Reviews your child's case and decides whether or not it is sensible for you to expect your family to be removed from a CPS case.
 First, CPS will determine whether or not whether you and your Co-parent have both displayed a willingness and inability to use one another in times of need for your family.
 This is one of those basic parenting tests that CPS will look to determine whether or not it is time to close a child case.
 Your desire.
 Coparenting is one of those things that in actuality makes your life easier but may not be the simplest thing for you to employ in your life.
 There are many factors at play in this regard.
 These factors would be the difficulty associated with getting over past harms or even beginning to trust your Co-parent.
 As a result, co-parenting may not come easy to you at all.

 However, CPS looks at Co-parenting as being a specialist when it comes to the Wellness of your child.
 If nothing else, you and your Co-parent act as checks against one another from the standpoint of acting poorly or not in the best interest of your children.
-With that said, you should expect that CPS will look to determine whether or not you and your Co-parent have displayed not only a willingness but a commitment to Co-parenting.
-If you have not, then you should not expect your case to be closed out based on this factor alone.
+With that said, you should expect that CPS will look to determine whether or not you and your Co-parent have displayed a willingness and a commitment to Co-parenting.
+If you have not, you should not expect your case to be closed based on this factor alone.

 What efforts have you made to address concerns that were identified during the investigation regarding cases of abuse or neglect?
 This is a circumstance where you will be judged in terms of your willingness to directly come back to the issues that led to CPS becoming involved in your child's life.
-If a CPS investigation went on for more than a week or two then it is likely that significant instances of abuse are neglected curb.
+If a CPS investigation went on for more than a week or two, then significant instances of abuse are likely to be neglected.
 Or, at the very least potential concerns for abuse or neglect were addressed directly by Social Security.
 With that said, a CPS caseworker and supervisor will examine what sort of steps you took towards seriously evaluating your need for intervention when it comes to risks of abuse to neglect.

-Along the same lines as our prior point, CPS will look to determine whether or not you and your Co-parent have made any changes that were deemed necessary to ensure the safety and well-being of your child.
+Along the same lines as our prior point, CPS will look to determine whether or not you and your Co-parent have made any necessary changes to ensure your child's safety and well-being.
 It may be something as simple as your child living in a home where there are risks of harm through dangerous conditions.
 For example, I've seen people who have nearly had their children removed from their care due to is shoes existing as far as a firearm being left out in the open.
 Your situation may be as simple as purchasing a gun safe and keeping the gun in that safe out of reach of the child.
 CPS will look to whether or not you were capable of following through with something this simple.

 Or, we could be looking at a situation where you word ensure that an adult would be at home with your child after school rather than allowing your child to come home after school by him or herself.
 Again, reasonable minds can differ as to whether or not your child can take care of him or herself alone after school.
 However, if the state of Texas has determined your child is at risk of harm as a result of being left alone by themselves then you are better off making plans to have someone available.
 That could mean hiring a babysitter, working with after-school activities, or some other option given your circumstances.
 At that stage of a case, it is not proper or smart for you to ignore any input provided to you by CPS.
 The more receptive you are to their advice the more likely you are to be able to have Your child returned home to you safely and to have your case wrapped up.

 Do you have a support system around you?
 I think it is essential for every family, no matter their circumstances, to do their best to build a community around them that can support them in the event of problems.
-For example, grandparents, ones, uncles, neighbors, family friends, people from church, and other persons who have a trusted place in your life are all suitable in terms of being able to care for your child if need be.
+For example, grandparents, ones, uncles, neighbors, family friends, people from church, and others who have a trusted place in your life are all suitable in terms of caring for your child if need be.
 Sometimes all you have to do is ask.
 CPS with a game plan as far as what you all will do in the event of a problem with your family makes a ton of sense.
 Failing to do so you are not taking this responsibility seriously and they cause your case to last longer than need be.
-Rather than put yourself in a position where you lengthen a case that it is not necessary to do so think instead about how to shorten your case through proper planning and community building in your life and that of your children.
+Rather than put yourself in a position where you lengthen a case that it is not necessary to do so, think about how to shorten your case through proper planning and community building in your life and that of your children.

 CPS needs to determine whether or not you and your Co-parent have communicated your plans to the support system but you haven't placed them.
 For instance, if you plan to have your uncle or aunt act as a caregiver for your child or as an accountable person for your family in the future but have not communicated that to your family member then you are doing yourself a disservice.
-Not only does it leave a difficult position in terms of having to adjust to the needs of your family without being told out there placing your crisis planning but it also shows that you are either not willing or not able to think ahead and use communication skills.
+Not only does it leave a difficult position in terms of having to adjust to your family's needs without being told out there placing your crisis planning but it also shows that you are either unwilling or unable to think ahead and use communication skills.
 These are two important life skills that we have talked about throughout today's blog post.

-To be short, having periodic meetings with people that are in your Child's life is a great plan not only for you but for your family.
+To be short, having periodic meetings with people in your Child's life is a great plan for you and your family.
 Make a tremendous difference to your family for you to be able to a column in times of need.
-Specifically, it can go a long way towards building trust with family members and showing them the importance they play in the life of your child.
-Most people are extremely willing to work with you and to play a vital role in the life of a child who is in need.
+Specifically, it can go a long way towards building trust with family members and showing them the importance they play in your child's life.
+Most people are extremely willing to work with you and play a vital role in the life of a child in need.
 However, you need to be able to communicate that to these people rather than assuming they will fill the role without first being asked.

 Being aware of the needs of your Co-parent CPS when it comes to being ready to close out a case.
 For instance, so when signs of trouble appear for your Co-parent as far as your mental health or ability appearing your child that concerned?
 One of the major issues that parents tend to have about their children is only looking at themselves and their children when it comes to issues regarding safety and development.
-However, you also need to look upon the role of your child even if this does not come naturally to you.
+However, you also need to look upon your child's role even if this does not come naturally to you.

 Again, CPS is not asking you to insert yourself into the lives of your Co-parent.
 They are also not asking you to concern yourself more with your Co-parent than you do with your child.
 However, you are the first line of defense for all feature harm to your child.
 Unfortunately, the CPS case is shown that even up here it can be a source of harm to a child.
 As a result, you need to be able to identify the potential harm to your child in the form of bad actions by a Co-parent.
 Learning how to identify potential signs of abuse or neglect and to help your child avoid those circumstances is a telltale sign of growth when it comes to improving your skills as a parent.

-Next, does your child have the food and clothing necessary to have their minimal, basic needs met?
+Next, does your child have the food and clothing necessary to meet their minimal, basic needs?
 This one is pretty self-explanatory.
 Food means being able to have three meals a day.
 No one is asking for you to become a chef but you do need to be able to ensure that your child has food and water at home and that you can provide your child with meals each day.
-There are many opportunities to take advantage of subsidized lunch and breakfast programs through your child's school.
+You can take advantage of subsidized lunch and breakfast programs through your child's school.
 You should look into these programs and help ensure that your child has access to them that is a need for your family.

 Single parents should have access to Medicaid in Texas.
 As a result, not having insurance available for your child is a major issue in the eyes of CPS.
 Should work too sure that child has a primary care doctor it is receiving necessary care.
 Simply having your child signed up for Medicaid if he or she is eligible is a good place to begin.
 Otherwise, Where your child cannot be returned home all that quickly before these changes are made.